Quansight/Quansight-website/apps/consulting/posts/acceleration-in-python-which-is-right-for-your-project.md

 _One of the easiest ways to write bindings for Python from C++ code is to use pybind11._

-## Using a Python-accelerating library
+## Using a Python-Accelerating Library

 With tools such as [Pythran][pythran], [Cython][cython], and [Numba][numba] it
 is now easier than ever to write performant code soley in Python.
 All of these